 Find the full printable recipe with specific measurements below.

 • Ground chicken: Let it come to room temperature before mixing.
-You can also swap make ground turkey meatballs or use beef, pork or a combination.
+You can also make turkey meatballs or homemade meatballs with ground beef, pork or a combination.

 • For binding: You’ll need a large egg and Panko breadcrumbs.